Natalia Escobar Castrillón

 ARCC 3301 – BAS – Conservation Studio 2

-N. Escobar, “Dismantling Symbolic Violence: The Critical Conservation of Plantation Architecture,” RAIC-CCUSA 2021 Conference Proceedings, (forthcoming 2022).
+Escobar, “Dismantling Symbolic Violence: The Critical Conservation of Plantation Architecture,” RAIC-CCUSA 2021 Conference Proceedings, 2022.

 Founding Ed.
 N. Escobar, Oblique, A Journal on Critical Conservation, 2016-present (Recipient of the 2017 Haskell Fellowship from the AYA New York Center for Architecture)